-What Should You Do About Conflicts of Interest Between Spouses When One Spouse is Demented?
+What to Do About Conflicts of Interest Between One Healthy and One Demented Spouse

-In most cases like this, the disabled spouse only moves to a nursing home after the family has done everything in its power to care of him at home.
-There’s a bit of a conflict of interest if the healthy spouse acting under a durable power of attorney transfers her husband’s assets to herself, but (again, in most cases) we assume that it would be his wish if he were competent to protect the financial security of his spouse and family.
+In most cases like this, the disabled spouse only moves to a nursing home after the family has done everything in its power to care for him at home.
+There’s a bit of a conflict of interest if the healthy spouse, acting under a durable power of attorney, transfers her husband’s assets to herself, but (again, in most cases) we assume that it would be his wish if he were competent to protect the financial security of his spouse and family.